Third & Fourth Class Offerings

 Literature 3/4 focuses on developing strong reading comprehension, spelling/phonics, writing skills, and understanding and using punctuation.
 Students learn cursive writing and continue to expand vocabulary as they are encouraged to analyze, summarize, and discuss texts, learning methods of literary analysis that will later be applied to more advanced literature, including Sacred Scripture.

-Latin & English Grammar 3/4 continues to teach students beginning Latin vocabulary and grammar alongside English vocabulary and grammar.
+Latin & English Grammar continues to teach students beginning Latin vocabulary and grammar alongside English vocabulary and grammar.
 No prior Latin experience is necessary.
 Speech and diction are exercised through recitation of simple prayers and memory verses while the importance of good penmanship habits are emphasized as students learn cursive writing.
 It is highly recommended that students taking this course also enroll in the corresponding Literature 3/4 course.

-Required Materials are estimated to be around $120 for full enrollment.
+Estimated to be around $120 for full enrollment.
 The Books/Materials list is sent out to registered students in June.

-Course Dates: Thirty-two instruction weeks beginning on August 25th - May 15th with breaks at Thanksgiving, Christmas, Winter Break, and Holy Week/Easter Week
+Thirty-two instruction weeks beginning on August 25th - May 15th with breaks at Thanksgiving, Christmas, Winter Break, and Holy Week/Easter Week

 Terms & Conditions